 People with varicose veins may experience heavy, tired legs.

-Those with this condition have veins that do not adequately circulate blood.
-When blood does not circulate properly, it begins to pool, causing the veins to swell.
+Those with this condition have veins that do not

 The following home remedies can help with varicose veins:

 People whose symptoms do not improve should make an appointment with their doctor.

 Some medications may cause hypokalemia.
 A doctor can verify whether drugs or an underlying condition is the cause.